Huegoxaga/notes/embedded/README.md

 - An Vector tables is a table of pointers which points to exception handlers.
   - Exceptions include 15 system exceptions and 240 interrupts(external exceptions)
 - Interrupt is an event that will break the current flow of the program
-  - Generally, interrupt is a subset of excenption
+  - Generally, interrupt is a subset of exception
   - They are hardware driven singals
+  - Interrupt can be followed by a callback function to handle the singal
-  - It helps program to run in a non-blocking manner
+  - Interrupt with callback helps program to run in a non-blocking manner
 - GPIO(General Purpose Input Output)
   - It has ports, like port A, port B, port C.
   - Each port has multiple pins.
 Each pin can take 1 bit data(either 1 or 0 at a time) in the memory addresses